Last updated on 2026-05-15

 Program Structure

 The Welding and Metal Fabrication program is designed to be completed within one academic year of full-time study.
-The program structure includes:
+This program is delivered through a blended format, combining both theoretical and practical components to ensure a comprehensive learning experience.
+Key aspects of the program structure include:

 - Hands-on training in welding and metal fabrication techniques.

-- Exposure to various welding processes, including shielded metal arc, flux-cored arc, and gas metal arc.
+- Exposure to various welding processes, including shielded metal arc, flux-cored arc, and gas metal arc welding.

 Featured Experiences

-- Engagement in community service to enhance personal growth and civic responsibility.
+- Engagement in community service projects to enhance civic responsibility and personal growth.

 Career Options

-Graduates of the Welding and Metal Fabrication program can pursue a variety of career paths in Canada, including:
+Graduates of the Welding and Metal Fabrication program can pursue a variety of career opportunities in Canada, including:

-- Structural Metal Fabricator: Fabricates and installs metal components for buildings and structures.
+- Structural Metal Fabricator: Fabricates and installs metal components for buildings, bridges, and other structures.

-- Welder: Joins metal parts using various welding techniques in manufacturing and construction.
+- Welder: Specializes in joining metal parts using various welding techniques and processes.

-- Maintenance Technician: Performs repairs and maintenance on metal structures and equipment.
+- Maintenance Technician: Performs maintenance and repairs on metal structures and equipment across various industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.